flowtsohg/mdx-m3-viewer/README.md

 #### Loading resources from memory

 Resources don't have to be fetched - if you have the data, you can load it directly.\
-Nothing special is needed to be done, simply use it as you would an url:
+Nothing special is needed, simply use it as you would an url:
 ```javascript
 let resourcePromise = viewer.load(buffer);
 ```